KCErb/lucky-hasura-docker/GUIDE.md

 ### script/up

 The first we'll look at is `up`.
 This brings up the `docker-sync` containers and all of our services with `up`.
-It then sets up the database once postgres is ready (thanks to `wait-for-postgres`) including migrations and seeding the database.
+It then sets up the database once postgres is ready (thanks to `wait_for_postgres`) including migrations and seeding the database.
 Once that's all in place, it sets up Hasura so that we can do Hasura migrations.

 The main ideas to notice here are